ttag-org/ttag/docs/plugin-api.md

 By default this will be extracted to `Hello ${ name }` in the `.po` file.
 Only variable names are allowed to be inside expressions.
 With `numberedExpression:true` the former example will be extracted to `Hello ${ 0 }`.
 This will allow you to use any expression inside string literals (function calls, jsx, etc)

+## Config.allowFuzzy

+Allows fuzzy messages to be resolved and placed into the source files.